 Paris may have the monopoly on department store rooftop terraces, but La Rinascente may give the French city a run for its money.
 Though it’s a stone’s throw from the Trevi Fountain on Via Tritone, this rooftop is still mostly off the tourist radar.
 It’s the most modern option of all of these rooftop bars in Rome: the sleek booths and trendy menu truly give you the feeling that this isn’t ancient Rome anymore; it’s a cosmopolitan 21st century city.
 Up-Sunset Bar – the name of this rooftop bar and restaurant – is led by Michelin starred chef Riccardo Di Giacinto.

 Bonus Options!
 Your Own Private Terrace

 Love the idea of a rooftop terrace that you can access anytime, without having to worry about making a reservation?
 There are a few stunning Italy Perfect properties with rooftop terraces that offer views equal to or even better than some of the bars we’ve listed above.
 Consider the Landini apartment with a 1,400 square-foot private terrace, in a fascinating palace, located in a centralissimo neighborhood, just south of Piazza Navona.
-Perhaps the jaw-dropping terrace view of the Colosseum from the Magnifico apartment will make your Dolce Vita dreams come true.
-Or take a look at the Danza apartment near Campo de’ Fiori and Piazza Navona.
-Its shaded terrace is the perfect spot for an evening aperitivo.
+Perhaps the jaw-dropping terrace view of the Colosseum from the Imperial Vista apartment will make your Dolce Vita dreams come true.

 So have we convinced you to spend some time hopping from rooftop to rooftop in Rome?
 If so, you can contact Italy Perfect at [email protected] or 1-888-308-6123, and we’ll be happy to help you find the perfect apartment to serve as your rooftop-hopping headquarters.